vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/11_Introduction.md

 Being is partially revealed in such surroundings.
 In Protestant Europe and the U, S. A. hardly anyone performs a pilgrimage to a holy place in these days.
 Instead, they tour different countries for rest, health and in search of natural beauty and a respite from humdrum existence.
 But pilgrimage to a place supposed to be holy for the curing of disease is not rare even now.
 When one reads a work like that of Louis Carell, a great surgeon and a winner of the Nobel prize, on the miracles worked at Lourdes in France (in 'a Journey to Lourdes') one sees that pilgrimage has taken on a new motive in the West.
 Similarly, pilgrimage to the tombs of unknown warriors has become common owing to the two world wars.

 In Rg.
 X. 146 a large forest 1261 (Aranyāni) is invoked as a deity.
 The Vāmanapurāna mentions 1252 seven forests in Kuruksetra as holy and as removers of sin, viz.
-Kāmyaka, Aditivana, Vyāsavana, Phalakivana, Süryavana, Madhuvana and Punyasitavana...
+Kāmyaka, Aditivana, Vyāsavana, Phalakivana, Sūryavana, Madhuvana and Punyasitavana...

 In the Sūtras and ancient smrtis like those of Manu and Yājñavalkya tirthas do not occupy a very prominent positions But in the Mahābhārata and the Puranas they are highly lauded and placed even above sacrifices.
 In the Vanaparva 1263 a com parison is made between sacrifices to gods and pilgrimages, Sacrifices require numerous implements, collection of materials, the co-operation of priests and the presence of a wife and so